GKMatchmakerViewController¶

 Emitted when the user cancels the matchmaking UI.
 The string is empty on UIKit and contains an informational message on macOS.

-did_find_hosted_players(arg1: Array) 🔗
+did_find_hosted_players(players: Array) 🔗

 Fired when GameKit returns players for a hosted-server scenario.
 The array contains GKPlayer instances.

-did_find_match(arg1: GKMatch) 🔗
+did_find_match(match: GKMatch) 🔗

 Triggered when a peer-to-peer match has been found and is ready to start.

-failed_with_error(arg1: String) 🔗
+failed_with_error(message: String) 🔗

 Emitted if Apple reports an error while matchmaking.
 The string contains localizedDescription.